Causal and stable first-order chiral hydrodynamics: Chiral BDNK hydrodynamics

 The importance of hydrodynamic frame choices in chiral hydrodynamics has also been discussed in other contexts.
 For example, the no-drag frame \cite{Stephanov:2015roa, Rajagopal:2015roa} is the frame in which an object at rest experiences no drag force, a natural notion of ``rest frame'' for the fluid.
 This frame coincides with the thermodynamic frame for the $U(1)_A$ model under consideration and is, hence, excluded by causality.

 Modal linear stability is defined as in Sec.~\ref{stability-sec} with vanishing external fields $E^\mu=B^\mu=0$.
-The conditions for stability in the chiral case are exactly the same as Eqs.~\eqref{stability-conditions}, because the term proportional to $\gamma_\omega$ does not survive the process of linearization.
-It is reasonable to expect that this should be the case, as the frame transformations are already exhausted by causality; any further conditions would constrain the coefficients $\mc C$ and $\tilde {\mc C}$ which are, however, already determined microscopically by anomalies.
+The conditions for stability in the chiral case are precisely the same as Eqs.~\eqref{stability-conditions} because the term proportional to $\gamma_\omega$ does not survive the process of linearization.\footnote{ If the electromagnetic fields were dynamical, then homogeneous configurations with $\mu \neq 0$ and $B^\mu = 0$ would be unstable to the formation of helical electromagnetic structures \cite{Akamatsu:2013pjd, Hirono:2015rla, Manuel:2015zpa}, so such states are not thermal equilibria.
+When interpreting the stability conditions \eqref{stability-conditions} for the $U(1)_A$ case, all parameters should be evaluated at $\mu=0$.} It is reasonable to expect that this should be the case, as the frame transformations are already exhausted by causality; any further conditions would constrain the coefficients $\mc C$ and $\tilde {\mc C}$ which are, however, already determined microscopically by anomalies.